InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Blog pipeline.md

 > Obsidian is the BEST note taking application in the world, so Go download it - https://obsidian.md/

-With a note taking applicatoin like Obsi
+With a note taking applicatoin like Obsidian, we can have the notes, ideation, templating and blog written in the same application with the wonderful MARKDOWN